mbaddeley/usdn-ng/README.md

 μSDN-NG - Low-Power Wireless SDN for Contiki-NG.
 ===

-WARNING - This repo has some issues at compilation that I still have't fixed yet...
-I recommend you use the original μSDN repo [here](https://github.com/mbaddeley/usdn) unless you know what you are doing with Contiki-NG.
-===

 Intro
 ---
 This repo hosts the source code of μSDN-NG, a Contiki-NG port of the orginal μSDN [here](https://github.com/mbaddeley/usdn) ([paper](https://michaelbaddeley.files.wordpress.com/2019/05/evolving.pdf) | [slides](https://michaelbaddeley.files.wordpress.com/2020/03/netsoft-2018-slides.pdf)). *DISCLAIMER: This port has not been properly tested.
 However, I'm happy to help out if you have issues!*